equilerex/PiLapseRails/README.md

 cd ..
 ```

-4. get our actual project files
+* get our actual project files

 ```
 git clone git://github.com/equilerex/PiLapseRails
 ```

-5.install gpio pin controller software... including it in the package.json didnt work so have to do it here
+* install gpio pin controller software... including it in the package.json didnt work so have to do it here

 ```
 cd PiLapseRails/
 npm install gpio
 ```

-6. project setup (downloads all dependencies)
+* project setup (downloads all dependencies)

 ```
 npm install